RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	broad	network	access	is	one	of	the	core concepts	of	cloud	computing	and	applies	to	all	cloud	service categories	equally.

-### Question # 27 - Which	role,	on	behalf	of	the	cloud	customer,	is	responsible	for	the	testingof	cloud	services?
+### [important] Question # 27 - Which	role,	on	behalf	of	the	cloud	customer,	is	responsible	for	the	testing of	cloud	services?
 A.	Cloud	service	user
 B.	Cloud	service	administrator
 C.	Cloud	service	business	manager